 Simulated practice will enable you to practise your skills in a safe environment in preparation in transferring these skills to a 'real life' setting.

 The Clinical Skills Centre at the University offers state-of-the-art facilities so you can rehearse practical caring skills prior to your practice placement.
 You will have access to a simulated 6-bedded high dependency unit (HDU) with realistic equipment including piped oxygen, call bells, medicines and emergency equipment.
 In addition, medium fidelity simulators and laboratories, including a biology laboratory, allow students to rehearse skills in preparation for practice in a range of placements, including clinics and people's homes.
-Our Clinical Skills Online (CSO) resource provides a step by step video demonstration on clinical skills.

 Assessment includes written reports, reflective essays, group presentations and multiple choice examinations.
 Practice is assessed by your mentor and practice tutor and by an Objective Structured Clinical Examination (OSCE) in a simulated environment.